hallgrimur1471/mim/README.md

 # mim
 ## Synopsis

-mim is a database system that allows users to upload geotagged pictures in a database.
+mim is a webpage that allows users to upload geotagged pictures into a database.
 The pictures are displayed on a map where they were taken and can also be displayed.

+The website is hosted at mapim.herokuapp.com

 ## Code Example